 Some of these website builders also allow for customizations with the help of different kinds of extensions.
 For instance, there are marketplace plugins available that allow for adding a multi-vendor functionality to a regular online e-commerce store.
 If you know one of these tools and its plugins like the back of your hand, using a more generic website builder might be the cheapest route to market.

 Even if generic website builders might be an affordable way to launch a marketplace, they very likely won’t be the fastest.
 Taking this approach means you need to design your marketplace user experience (for both customers and providers) and then find the right plugins, install them, and test and optimize every stage in the user journey.
 To provide the seamless, lovable experience today’s users expect, this step might consume several weeks.

 Today's users expect a seamless, lovable user experience.

 More importantly, relying your core functionality on an interplay of individual plugins might make your site more vulnerable.
 If one of your plugins fails, your entire revenue stream might clog.
 Updating or replacing plugins might also create conflicts with other plugins supporting your infrastructure, resulting in lots of maintenance work.

 Especially as your marketplace grows and you want to extend your feature set and improve your UX, the sheer amount of plugins might make maintaining your marketplace a full-time job.

-Building with a no-code marketplace SaaS tool
+Build with a no-code marketplace SaaS tool

 Description: Building a marketplace platform using a marketplace software-as-a-service solution where hosting is included.